Tennis Elbow Specialist

 David Lintner, MD

 About half of all tennis players get tennis elbow at some point in their careers, but this injury can result from any activity that strains the forearm muscles.
-Orthopedic sports medicine specialist David Lintner, MD, evaluates and treats tennis elbow at two locations in Houston and Kingwood, Texas.
+Orthopedic sports medicine specialist David Lintner, MD, evaluates and treats tennis elbow at his location in Houston, Texas.
 To find relief from tennis elbow, call one of the offices or book an appointment online today.

 Tennis Elbow Q&A